-Know that this comes with my prayer, and best wishes for a blessed Lent.
+May God bless you all, and know that this comes with my prayers and best wishes